hydren-crypto/stampchain/docs/src20.md

 ## Tick Length
-Python sees the text lenght differently than Node.JS vs Python.
+Python sees the text length differently than Node.JS.
 In the following example we determine the char length using the python method.

 Node:
 'BULL🐂'.length = 6